roman-milk/roman-milk.github.io/prof-blackmailed.md

+===

- ****** A Professor Is Blackmailed Ch.
-03 ****** bydawn1958© With the last blasts of cum from the big cock, Keith collapsed over Kerri's rear end, bringing his hands forward to rest on her bare shoulders.
+With the last blasts of cum from the big cock, Keith collapsed over Kerri's rear end, bringing his hands forward to rest on her bare shoulders.
 The extra weight of her boyfriend's torso forced Lori to abandon her kiss so she concentrated on the pussy assault.
 The debasing pain was gone and Kerri became aware of her genitals being caressed in what felt like a rewarding manner.
 When the heavy burden was lifted off her back and Keith rolled onto an empty section of the sofa, Kerri breathed a big sigh.

  Lori had more freedom and she molested Kerri's imprisoned body, ignoring the childlike whimpering.
 Kerri's stomach churned and she tried lifting her chest to lessen the rough pinching and squeezing on her aching nipples, but nothing helped.
 The swollen buds throbbed and much to her amazement, the long slender fingers eroded her resistance to a mere trickle, as Lori performed magic on her pussy.